-The important health benefits of the kola nut include its ability to boost the metabolism, optimize digestion, increase heart rate, help with weight loss, prevent certain cancers, boost the immune system, protect the respiratory system, raise energy levels, improve cognition, and increase circulation.
+The important health benefits of the kola nut may include its potential ability to boost the metabolism, optimize digestion, increase heart rate, help with weight loss, help to prevent certain types of cancer, boost the immune system, protect the respiratory system, raise energy levels, improve cognition, and increase circulation.

 What is a Kola Nut?

-Although many people are familiar with the word “cola”, they may not realize that the source of that name is actually the Cola genus, which includes the kola tree, which is where the kola nut comes from.
-The tree is native to the tropical rainforests of Africa and contains caffeine, which makes it desirable as both a food source and an element in alternative medicine for some cultures around the world.
+Although many people are familiar with the word “cola”, they may not realize that the source of that name is actually the Cola genus, which includes the kola tree where the kola nut comes from.
+The tree is native to the tropical rainforests of Africa and contains caffeine, which makes it desirable as both, a food source and an element in alternative medicine for some cultures around the world.

-Kola nuts are used as flavoring agents in soda of many varieties, which is where the name “cola” arose.
+Kola nuts are used as flavoring agents in the soda of many varieties, which is where the name “cola” arose.
 Kola nuts are often chewed or eaten in traditional ceremonies.
-While the most common application is as the flavoring agent explained above, its medicinal benefits have begun to make it a popular dietary supplement for health, despite its slightly bitter taste.
+While its most common application is as the flavoring agent, its medicinal benefits have begun to make it a popular dietary supplement for health.
 Kola nut can be found in energy drinks, dietary supplements, and performance enhancers.

 Health Benefits of Kola Nut